Bubble sort: Optimizing bubble sort

 More generally, it can happen that more than one element is placed in their final position on a single pass.
 In particular, after every pass, all elements after the last swap are sorted, and do not need to be checked again.
-This allows to skip over many elements, resulting in about a worst case 50% improvement in comparison count (though no improvement in swap counts), and adds very little complexity because the new code subsumes the "swapped" variable:
+This allows us to skip over many elements, resulting in about a 50% improvement in the worst-case comparison count (though no improvement in swap counts), and adds very little complexity because the new code subsumes the swapped variable:

 To accomplish this in pseudocode, the following can be written: